cometicon/cometicon.github.io/_pages/cv.md

 Education
 ======
-* Bachelor degree in Biology -- Bioinformatics at Université de Lyon, 2013
+* Ph.D in computer science at Université de Grenoble Alpes, (current position)
 * Engineer degree in Bioinformatics and modelling at Insa Lyon, 2017
-* Ph.D in computer science at Université de Grenoble, (current position)
+* Bachelor degree in Biology -- Bioinformatics at Université de Lyon, 2013

 Work experience